-- (1) Where any property owned by any person or by 2 or more persons (whether jointly or in common) or by any partnership is leased to a relative of any of those persons or of any member of the partnership or to a related company or by a company to any person and the rent is less than an adequate rent for that property or the lease makes no provision for the payment of rent, - - (a) There shall be deemed to be payable under the lease a rent that is equal to an adequate rent for the property, and that rent shall be deemed to be payable by the lessee to the lessor on the days provided in the lease for payment of the rent, or, if no rent is payable under the lease, on such days as the Commissioner determines, and shall be deemed to be gross income derived by the lessor on the days on which the rent is deemed to be payable under this paragraph; and - (b) The rent deemed to be payable under paragraph (a) shall be deemed to accrue from day to day during the period in respect of which it is payable, and shall be apportioned accordingly. - (2) This section shall apply with respect to any leased property only if and to the extent that it is used by the lessee in the derivation of gross income or exempt income. - (3) This section shall apply whether the lease was granted before or after the commencement of the income year. - (4) In this section-
+GD 10 1) [Deemed adequate rental] Where any property owned by any person or by two or more persons (whether jointly or in common) or by any partnership is leased to a relative of any of those persons or of any member of the partnership or to a related company or by a company to any person and the rent is less than an adequate rent for that property or the lease makes no provision for the payment of rent, -

+- (a) there is deemed to be payable under the lease a rent that is equal to an adequate rent for the property, and that rent is deemed to be payable by the lessee to the lessor on the days provided in the lease for payment of the rent, or, if no rent is payable under the lease, on each day of the term of the lease on a pro rata basis, and is deemed to be income derived by the lessor on the days on which the rent is deemed to be payable under this paragraph; and - (b) the rent deemed to be payable under paragraph (a) is deemed to accrue from day to day during the period in respect of which it is payable, and is apportionable accordingly.

+GD 10(2) [Use of property] This section applies with respect to any leased property only if and to the extent that it is used by the lessee in the derivation of assessable income or exempt income.

+GD 10(3) [Section to apply] This section applies whether the lease was granted before or after the commencement of the tax year.